cyso/securely-nginx-container/CONTRIBUTING.md

 ### Pull Requests

-If you want to contribute code to [Project Name], please follow these steps:
+If you want to contribute code, please follow these steps:

 1. Fork the repository to your own account
-2. Create a new branch from `develop`
+2. Create a new fork from `develop`
-3. Commit your changes to the new branch
+3. Commit your changes to the new fork
 4. Test your changes to ensure they work as expected
 5. Submit a pull request to the `develop` branch of the original repository
 6. Explain the changes you made and why they are necessary in the pull request description